loreggia/minecraft-server/README.md

 ```

+### OPs, Whitelist

+Initial login GUIDs for OPs and whitelisted players can be added as a comma-separated list to the `OPS` and `WHITELIST` environment variables.
+Existing entries in the respective files are kept.

 ### Mods

 Mods from [modrinth](https://modrinth.com) are automatically installed/updated.
 Enter a comma separated list of mod slugs (the URL-name of the mod) or Project IDs (bottom left on the modrinth mod page) in the MODRINTH_PROJECTS variable.